Kotlin/KEEP/proposals/unsigned-types.md

 **Narrowing conversion** to a narrower unsigned type like `UInt.toUByte()` is just a bit pattern truncation.

-### Singed/unsigned reinterpretation
+### signed/unsigned reinterpretation

-A conversion between singed and unsigned types of the same with to each other is done by reinterpreting the bit pattern of a number as singed or unsigned.
+A conversion between signed and unsigned types of the same with to each other is done by reinterpreting the bit pattern of a number as signed or unsigned.
 Therefore `UInt.MAX_VALUE.toInt()` will turn into `-1`.

-### Singed/unsigned narrowing conversion
+### signed/unsigned narrowing conversion

-**Narrowing conversion** between signed and unsigned types is done by reinterpreting the bit pattern of a number truncated to the given width as singed or unsigned.
+**Narrowing conversion** between signed and unsigned types is done by reinterpreting the bit pattern of a number truncated to the given width as signed or unsigned.
 For example `511u.toByte()` will turn into `-1` signed byte value.

-### Singed/unsigned widening conversion
+### signed/unsigned widening conversion

-**Widening conversion** of unsigned type to a wider singed type, for example `UInt.toLong()` is done by extending it with zero bits, so the resulting singed value is always non-negative.
+**Widening conversion** of unsigned type to a wider signed type, for example `UInt.toLong()` is done by extending it with zero bits, so the resulting signed value is always non-negative.

 **Widening conversion** of signed type to a wider unsigned type is done by first reinterpreting it as unsigned type of the same width and widening that unsigned value to the wider one.